-Amanuensis: Roman Law is a utility for conducting searches within the database of Latin sources pertaining to Roman Law.
+Amanuensis: Roman Law is a utility for conducting searches within an expansive database of Latin and Greek sources pertaining to Roman Law.
 The core of this database is a collection of texts created by the University of Linz (“Romtext”).
 By courtesy of Hofrat Dr. Josef Menner, the compiler of Romtext, Amanuensis: Roman Law includes the complete Romtext database.
 In addition, the full Justinianic Latin and Greek Novels, numerous extant full constitutions, and a few other texts are also included.
 Apart from the collection of texts, Amanuensis: Roman Law comprises the integral dictionary of Heumann-Seckel (last edition).
 Heumann-Seckel is fully marked up and hyperlinked, both internally and with respect to the Amanuensis data base.
 Unfamiliar words in the database can be looked up directly by a context menu command.
-Amanuensis: Roman Law is available for Microsoft Windows, MacOS, iOS, and Android devices remain available for the time being, but will not be updated.
+Amanuensis: Roman Law is available for Microsoft Windows.
+Earlier versions for MacOS, iOS, and Android devices remain available for the time being, but will not be updated.
 In addition, no kind of support will be provided for these.
 If you're just curious about what Amanuensis: Roman Law can do for you, you can have a peek at the instructions here: Amanuensis Instructions

 Amanuensis itself is freeware.
 You can use it for free (even in commercial contexts).
 You can also pass it on for free.
 However, you must in this case always clearly state the authors’ names.
 And remember, there is no warranty or liability whatsoever.

 Amanuensis: ACO combines the search routine of the original Amanuensis (which is now Amanuensis: Roman Law) with a new database: the Latin portions of the Acts of the Ecumenical Councils (the Greek parts are readily available at TLG).
 The current and final version, 2.0, includes all Latin portions of ACO.
 Amanuensis: ACO is available for Windows and MacOS.